fbpx

 • You always check what you have before you buy something new.

 • You never buy duplicates (no second pair of running shoes!
-No extra tubes of toothpaste even if it is on sales today!).
+No extra tubes of toothpaste, even if it is on sale today!).

 • You only buy what you directly want or need to use (no hot water bottle in summer!
 No wine glasses if you don’t drink alcohol!
 Only the one book you wish to start reading today!).

-• You also don’t buy more sets of clothes than you need for an exactly defined time period (for example, two weeks).
-Whenever you buy an additional piece of clothing, you sort out another piece of the same category.
+• You don’t buy more clothes than you need for an exactly defined time period (for example, two weeks).

-• You also follow your own strict rules with regard to things you get as a gift or inherit but don’t need/like (they have to leave your house again – immediately!).
+• You also follow your own strict rules concerning things you get as a gift or inherit but don’t need/like (they have to leave your house again – immediately!).

-• And you allow only those papers to enter your home that you need to take care of.
+• And you allow only those papers you must take care of to enter your home.

 Can you imagine